MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. note:: The Beta distribution is only for data in the range 0 to 1.
 Specifying data outside of this range will cause an error.

 .. note:: If you have a very large amount of data (>100000 samples) then it is likely that your computer will take significant time to compute the results.
 This is a limitation of interpreted languages like Python compared to compiled languages like C++ which many commerial reliability software packages are written in.
 If you have very large volumes of data, you may want to consider using commercial software for faster computation time.
-The function Fit_Weibull_2P_fast is 10% faster than Fit_Weibull_2P but to achieve this enhancement the confidence intervals are not found so the only outputs are alpha and beta, and performance improvement is not noticeable if you have less than 100000 samples.
+The function Fit_Weibull_2P_grouped is designed to accept a dataframe which has multiple occurrences of some values (eg. multiple values all right censored to the same value when the test was ended).
+Depending on the size of the data set and the amount of grouping in your data, Fit_Weibull_2P_grouped may be much faster than Fit_Weibull_2P and achieve the same level of accuracy.
+This difference is not noticable if you have less than 10000 samples.
+For more information, see the example below on using Fit_Weibull_2P_grouped.

-.. note:: Heavily censored data (>99% censoring) may result in a failure of the optimizer to find a solution.
-If you have heavily censored data, you may have a limited failure population problem, and it is recommended that you do not try fitting one of these standard distributions to such a dataset.
-Future releases of reliability are likely to include a model for these cases.
+.. note:: Heavily censored data (>99.9% censoring) may result in a failure of the optimizer to find a solution.
+If you have heavily censored data, you may have a limited failure population problem.
+It is recommended that you do not try fitting one of these standard distributions to such a dataset as your results (while they may have achieved a successful fit) will be a poor description of your overall population statistic and you risk drawing the wrong conclusions when the wrong model is fitted.
+The limiter failure population model is planned for a future release of reliability, though development on this model is yet to commence.
 In the meantime, see JMP Pro's model for `Defective Subpopulations. <https://www.jmp.com/en_my/events/ondemand/statistical-methods-in-reliability/defective-subpopulation-distributions.html>`_

 If you do not know which distribution you want to fit, then please see the `section <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ on using the Fit_Everything function which will find the best distribution to describe your data.
+It is highly recommended that you always try to fit everything and accept the best fit rather than choosing a particular distribution for other reasons.

-Each of the fitters listed above (except Fit_Weibull_Mixture) has the following inputs and outputs:
+Each of the fitters listed above (except Fit_Weibull_Mixture and Fit_Weibull_2P_grouped) has the following inputs and outputs:

 Inputs: